minetest/minetest/README.txt

-LEVELDB_DLL                     - Only when building with LevelDB on Windows; path to libleveldb.dll REDIS_INCLUDE_DIR               - Only when building with Redis support; directory that contains hiredis.h REDIS_LIBRARY                   - Only when building with Redis support; path to libhiredis.a/libhiredis.so LUA_INCLUDE_DIR                 - Only if you want to use LuaJIT; directory where luajit.h is located LUA_LIBRARY                     - Only if you want to use LuaJIT; path to libluajit.a/libluajit.so MINGWM10_DLL                    - Only if compiling with MinGW; path to mingwm10.dll
+LEVELDB_DLL                     - Only when building with LevelDB on Windows; path to libleveldb.dll REDIS_INCLUDE_DIR               - Only when building with Redis support; directory that contains hiredis.h REDIS_LIBRARY                   - Only when building with Redis support; path to libhiredis.a/libhiredis.so SPATIAL_INCLUDE_DIR             - Only if you want to build with LibSpatial; directory that contains spatialindex/SpatialIndex.h
+SPATIAL_LIBRARY                 - Only if you want to build with LibSpatial; path to libspatialindex_c.so LUA_INCLUDE_DIR                 - Only if you want to use LuaJIT; directory where luajit.h is located LUA_LIBRARY                     - Only if you want to use LuaJIT; path to libluajit.a/libluajit.so MINGWM10_DLL                    - Only if compiling with MinGW; path to mingwm10.dll